 We approached the management of Telecom, which held the lease on the government-owned building.

-Approval was given for us to install the 5775 repeater; our presence hopefully offering increased security to the building.
+Approval was given for us to install the “5775” (145.775 MHz) repeater; our presence hopefully offering increased security for the building.
 The future of the building and site was uncertain at that stage and Telecom were not sure if they would ever use it again, an agreement between the Crown and Telecom being a factor in its future.

 The 5775 repeater was located in the tower and has been working without fail since that date.

-Later the Club was looking for a permanent home.
-Telecom agreed to us using the building as a whole providing the radio club kept it tidy, looked after the immediate grounds and worked in with the groundsman.
-We eventually entered into a formal agreement with Telecom for a fixed-term lease for a peppercorn rental (this is currently under review).
+Later, the Club was looking for a permanent home.
+Telecom agreed to us using the building as a whole, providing the radio club kept it tidy, looked after the immediate grounds and worked in with the groundsman.
+We eventually entered into a formal agreement with Telecom for a fixed-term lease.

 The closure of the transmitting station at Oliver Road had resulted in the storage of all the redundant and written off equipment, records and filing cabinets at the ZLD receiving station.
 There was one big mess.

 To open a door into any room at the station was almost all that one could do.
 The floor was covered in boxes, books, radio racks, radio equipment and junk.
 It had been stored in a very haphazard way as a result of the transfer of the contents of the transmitting station having to be done in a matter of hours before the transmitter building was bulldozed.
 Our first job was to have a working bee and tidy up all the rooms.

 Transmitters of the “possible working type” were stored in one area, and books in another, the redundant useless equipment was disposed of at amateur junk sales (thanks to the local manager at the time) and the club gained a few dollars to cover the cleaning expenses.
 Club members appreciated the help given by amateurs from other Auckland branches in this major effort.